-Lauren C. Tyson is a professional liquor license consultant.
-She has 29 years of experience at the California Alcoholic Beverage Control as an investigator, supervising investigator and district administrator.
+Lauren C. Tyson is a liquor license consultant with decades of experience, including 29 years working at the California Alcoholic Beverage Control as an investigator, supervising investigator and district administrator.
 She is a recognized expert in liquor licensing, liquor law enforcement, and responsible alcohol service.

 Career Highlights: California Department of Alcoholic Beverage Control (1976 – 2005)

-As an ABC Supervising Investigator in Southern and Western Los Angeles County, she planned and directed field enforcement, backtrack investigations, coordinate task forces, evidence locker control, training for licensees and conduct roll call training for local law enforcement officers; acting district administrator in his absence (3/1989-12/90)
+As an ABC Supervising Investigator in Southern and Western Los Angeles County (Inglewood District Office of the ABC), she planned and directed field enforcement, backtrack investigations, coordinate task forces, evidence locker control, training for licensees and conduct roll call training for local law enforcement officers; acting district administrator in his absence (3/1989-12/90).

 - Governor’s Interagency Coordinating Council for the Prevention of Alcohol and Other Drug Problems (GPAC).
 GPAC activities included assessing shared alcohol problem prevention data, identifying effective approaches, establishing high-level prevention objectives, implementing resource coordination, leveraging to achieve objectives.
 Council priority was binge drinking among 12-25 year olds.
 (2002-05)